0xnenlabs/SageAI/README.md

 - Function organization through folder-centric functions.
 - Strong typing for functions using Pydantic.
-- Built-in in-memory Qdrant vector database for function storage and retrieval, with the option to integrate your own.
+- Built-in Qdrant vector database with in-memory support for function storage and retrieval, with the option to integrate your own.
 - Easily test each function with an associated `test.json` file, supporting both unit and integration tests.
 - Built with CI/CD in mind, ensuring synchronicity between your vector db and the functions directory across all environments using the `index` method.
-- Lightweight implementation with only four dependencies: `openai`, `pydantic`, `qdrant-client`, and `pytest`.
+- Lightweight implementation with only the following dependencies:
+    - `openai`
+    - `pydantic`
+    - `qdrant-client`
+    - `pytest`

 ## Requirements